MicrosoftLearning/AI-102-AIEngineer/Instructions/22-azure-search.md

 1. Open the following code file in the web application, depending on your choice of programming language:
     - **C#**:Pages/Index.cshtml.cs
     - **Python**: app.py
-2. Near the top of the code file, find the comment **Import search namespaces**, and note the namespaces that have been imported to work with the Azure Cognitive Search SDK:
+2. Near the top of the code file, find the comment **Import search namespaces**, and note the namespaces that have been imported to work with the Azure AI Search SDK:
-3. In the **search_query** function, find the comment **Create a search client**, and note that the code creates a **SearchClient** object using the endpoint and query key for your Azure Cognitive Search resource:
+3. In the **search_query** function, find the comment **Create a search client**, and note that the code creates a **SearchClient** object using the endpoint and query key for your Azure AI Search resource:
 4. In the **search_query** function, find the comment **Submit search query**, and review the code to submit a search for the specified text with the following options:
     - A *search mode* that requires **all** of the individual words in the search text are found.
     - The total number of documents found by the search is included in the results.